-•The following exercises should begin the day after surgery and are designed to increase strength of the knee.
-They should be done lying down on a firm surface with your immobilizer on.
-Remove the immobilizer for exercise d.
-Your goal is to achieve 25 repetitions 4 times a day for the first 3-4 weeks after surgery.
+- •Range of motion exercises should begin as soon as possible after surgery.
+It is important to work on straightening the knee fully and bending as far as tolerated.
+Please attempt to do range of motion exercises 3-4 times per day in the first week. - •The following exercises should begin the day after surgery and are designed to increase strength of the knee.
+They should be done lying down on a firm surface.
+Your goal is to achieve 25 repetitions 4 times a day for the first 3-4 weeks after surgery. - a.

-a.
 Quad Sets- Straighten the knee by tightening the quad (front thigh muscle), flexing the ankle (point toes to the ceiling), and pushing the back of the knee into the floor.
-Hold for the count of 5-10.

-b.
-Straight Leg Raises-While maintaining the tightened quad position, slowly raise the straightened leg off the floor and hold for 5-10 seconds.

-c.
-Ankle Pumps-Pump foot/ankle up & down 20 times per waking hour.
+Hold for the count of 5-10. - b.
+Straight Leg Raises-While maintaining the tightened quad position, slowly raise the straightened leg off the floor and hold for 5-10 seconds. - c.
+Ankle Pumps-pump foot/ankle up & down 20 times per waking hour. - d.
+Biking on a stationary bike is highly recommended beginning one week post op.
+Biking is used to aid in increasing range of motion.
+This should be done pain-free with little to no resistance and gradually advanced

-d.
-Range-of-motion-Using your hands at your upper thigh for support and bend your knee and then straighten it.
-You should spend approximately 10 minutes 3 times per day working on this.